 You can join or switch plans during a Medicare Election Period.
 For most people, the Annual Election Period (AEP), which starts on 15 October and ends 7 December, is the time they update their enrollment.

-You also have an Individual Election Period (IEP).
-Your IEP is based on your 65th birthday.
-It starts the month before and ends the month after, so you have plenty of time.
+There's also an Individual Election Period (IEP) that you can use once.
+Your IEP is a 90 day period around your 65th birthday.
+It starts the month before you turn 65 and ends the month after.

-The third way is to use an independent insurance agent.
+- Use an independent insurance agent.
 This is the best way to go if you need someone to help advise you.
-Most local agents represent multiple insurance products, giving you plenty of options.

 Medicare Advantage vs. Original Medicare with a Supplement